laurasignorelli/A3-working-with-data-and-code/README.md

 # Usage

-Press the run button on processing to run code
+1. Press the run button on processing to run code.
+2. To move sun downwards, and cloud across, press mouse or keypad.
+3. To watch sky blend between 2 colours, drag mouse across screen
+4. To transition to night setting, move mouse downwards until it is off the page

 # Project status